Taycheedah Correctional Institution: Programs

 Taycheedah provides its inmates with several social services, including anger management training, Alcoholics/Narcotics Anonymous, and a pre-release program.
 The pre-release program helps inmates produce résumés, develop interviewing skills, and learn to use community resources before they are released from the institution.

 Taycheedah provides inmates with religious services and programs.
 Worship services are held regularly, with average monthly attendance in 2006–2007 at 998.
 Twenty study groups and programs supplement worship services.
 More than 500 inmates participated in these programs during 2006–2007.
 As of June 30, 2007, 80% of the inmate population was Protestant, 15% Catholic, 5% Native American, 4% Wiccan, 4% Islamic, 1% Buddhist, and less than 1% were other or had no preference.
 The racial breakdown of the population as of June 2007 was White 57%, Black 38%, American Indian 4.5%, and Asian 0.5%.

 Taycheedah offers adult education, special education, and English as a second language classes to inmates.
 Inmates can also earn certificates from the nearby Moraine Park Technical College in one of three programs.
 Credits can be transferred to the Wisconsin Technical College System for continuing education.

 The prison also offers vocational training.
 Some of these include; dental laboratory technician, construction, office software, and cosmetology.
 Inmates are provided jobs within the prison, such as kitchen duties, maintenance around the facility, recycling, and laundry.

-Controversy
+Inmate suicide and settlement

-In 2005 Angela Enoch, an 18-year-old inmate at Taycheedah, killed herself by using pieces of her pillow to strangle herself, after several days of pleading for psychiatric attention.
-After death, Enoch's family filed a lawsuit against the correctional institution.
+In 2005, Angela Enoch, an 18-year-old inmate at Taycheedah, killed herself by using pieces of her pillow to strangle herself, after several days of pleading for psychiatric attention.
+After her death, Enoch's family filed a lawsuit against the correctional institution.
 In August 2008, the state settled the lawsuit, paying $635,000 to her family.
 In the settlement, the state did not assume liability for Enoch's death.